The Witches (1990 film): Production

+Background

 The Witches was adapted from the children's book of the same title by British author Roald Dahl.
 It was the final film that Jim Henson personally worked on before his death, the final theatrical film produced by Lorimar Productions, and the last film made based on Dahl's material before his death (both Henson and Dahl died that year).

 The following people did special puppeteer work in this film: Anthony Asbury, Don Austen (Bruno's mouse form), Sue Dacre, David Greenaway, Brian Henson, Robert Tygner, and Steve Whitmire (Luke's mouse form).
-The early portion of the film was shot in Bergen, Norway.
-Much of the rest was shot on location in England including Cookham, Berkshire and at the Headland Hotel situated on the coast in Newquay, Cornwall.

-During the shoot, Rowan Atkinson caused a Mr. Bean style calamity when he left the bath taps running in his room (the frantically knocking porter was told "go away, I'm asleep").
+During the shoot, Rowan Atkinson left the bath taps running in his room (the frantically knocking porter was told "go away, I'm asleep").
 The flood wrote off much of the production team's electrical equipment on the floor below.
-At the time, Huston was dating Jack Nicholson, who frequently phoned the hotel and sent huge flower bouquets, much to the excitement of the staff.
+At the time, Huston was dating Jack Nicholson, who frequently phoned the hotel and sent huge bouquets, much to the excitement of the staff.

 Director Nicolas Roeg later cut scenes he thought would be too scary for children after seeing his young son's reaction to the original cut.

 The elaborate makeup effects for Huston's Grand High Witch took six hours to apply, and another six to remove.
 The prosthetics included a full face mask, hump, mechanized claws, and a withered collarbone.
 Huston described a monologue scene she had to do where "I was so uncomfortable and tired of being encased in rubber under hot lights for hours that the lines had ceased to make sense to me and all I wanted to do was cry."

 The green vapour used extensively at the end of the film was oil based, and would obscure the contacts in Huston's eyes, which had to be regularly flushed out with water by an expert.
-Roeg chose a sexy costume for the character to wear and emphasized to Huston that the Grand High Witch should have sex appeal at all times, despite her grotesque appearance in certain scenes of the film.
+Roeg chose a sexy costume for the character to wear, and emphasized to Huston that the Grand High Witch should have sex appeal at all times, despite her grotesque appearance in certain scenes of the film.

+Filming

+It was filmed between April 11 and mid-August 1988.
+The movie was released in the United Kingdom on May 25, 1990, and in the United States on August 24, 1990.
+The early portion of the film was shot in Bergen, Norway.
+Much of the rest was shot on location in England, including in Cookham, Berkshire, and at the Headland Hotel, situated on the coast in Newquay, Cornwall.